 AMT-101 was well-tolerated.
 Treatment emergent adverse events (TEAEs) were mostly mild to moderate and were generally balanced between the two arms.

 The company plans to present full trial results at an upcoming medical conference.

 LOMBARD is a Phase 2 double-blinded, placebo-controlled trial that evaluated the safety and efficacy of orally administered AMT-101 monotherapy over 12 weeks in patients with moderate-to-severe UC.
 The LOMBARD trial randomized 105 patients with 12-week once-daily dosing to either oral AMT-101 3mg or placebo.
 Safety follow-up is on-going.

 UC is a chronic inflammatory bowel disease that causes inflammation in the gastrointestinal (GI) tract.
 Symptoms may include, but are not limited to, diarrhea, abdominal pain, bloody stools, rectal bleeding, weight loss and fatigue.
 UC affects millions of people worldwide and may also profoundly impact quality of life.
 There remains a significant unmet need for safer and more effective oral therapies.

-AMT-101 is a novel GI-selective, oral fusion of IL-10 and AMTs proprietary carrier molecule, currently in development in four Phase 2 clinical trials for chronic pouchitis, UC and RA.
-AMT-101 is designed to cross the intestinal epithelial (IE) barrier with limited entry into the bloodstream, thereby focusing IL-10 at the primary site of inflammation in IBD, along the intestinal tissue lamina propria, potentially avoiding the side effects observed with systemic administration.
+AMT-101 is a novel GI-selective, oral fusion of IL-10 and AMTs proprietary carrier molecule, currently in development in Phase 2 clinical trials for chronic pouchitis, UC and RA.
+AMT-101 is designed to cross the IE barrier with limited entry into the bloodstream, thereby focusing IL-10 at the primary site of inflammation in IBD, along the intestinal tissue lamina propria, potentially avoiding the side effects observed with systemic administration.